Contextuality, Cohomology and Paradox: Cohomology and arguments

 We have shown that for a large class of models, their logical or strong contextuality is witnessed by cohomology.
 This subsumes and greatly generalises the results in \cite{abramsky:11a}.
 Moreover, these models include a large class of concrete constructions arising from stabiliser quantum mechanics, going well beyond existing results of this kind in the quantum information literature.
 It remains an objective for future work to achieve a precise characterisation of what cohomology detects, and more generally full equivalences between the various ways of expressing contextuality.
 Note that, as already mentioned, the first implication in Theorem~\ref{thm:main} can be reversed under the assumption that $R$ is a field.
 If we use a more abstract notion of equational consistency, in terms of quotient modules rather than equations expressed in a ``coordinatized'' form, then it can be reversed even for general rings.
 The point of taking the ground ring to be a field is exactly that it allows coordinatization.

 We also remark that the cohomological methods we have developed can be applied to an elaborated version of the treatment of logical paradoxes we gave in \S\ref{sec:manyfaces}, following the lines of \cite{cook:04,walicki:09}.
 We aim to give a detailed treatment of this ``cohomology of paradox'' in future work.
-We also note the intriguing resemblances, on the conceptual level at least, to the work of Roger Penrose in \cite{penrose1992cohomology}.
+We also note the intriguing resemblances, on the conceptual level at least, to the work of Roger Penrose in \cite{penrose1992cohomology}. \paragraph*{Acknowledgements} We thank Alexandru Baltag, Louis Narens and Nicholas Teh for useful discussions.
+Support from the following is gratefully acknowledged: Templeton World Charity Foundation, AFOSR, EPSRC, the Oxford Martin School, and FCT -- Funda\c{c}\~ao para a Ci\^encia e Tecnologia (Portuguese Foundation for Science and Technology), PhD grant SFRH/BD/94945/2013. { }